F3 Folder on Creation

 How did He create it?

-Creation can be a tough subject to cover adequately, but when we follow scripture, use the CCC for guidance, and incorporate the Theology of the Body, the task becomes not only easier but fun as well.
+Creation can be a challenging subject to cover adequately, but when we follow scripture, use the CCC for guidance, and incorporate the Theology of the Body, the task becomes not only easier but fun as well.
+Children can grow in awe of our Lord when they learn that God created everything and did so out of nothing, and He did it all out of love.

-Instructions and lesson helps are included in the file.
+There are instructions and lesson help included in the file.

 Focus: Recalling factual information, using fine motor skills